-SUBJECT TITLE Year 9 Industrial Technology CORE/ELECTIVE Elective (1 Semester) SUBJECT DESCRIPTION This subject expands student's knowledge of materials, in particular metal, wood and acrylic.
+SUBJECT Year 9 Industrial Technology CORE/ELECTIVE Elective (1 semester) DESCRIPTION This subject expands student's knowledge of materials, in particular metal, wood and acrylic.
 At the same time, they also learn both hand and power tool skills in order to accurately and safely undertake project construction.
 Projects include a design element that solves a problem or opportunity.
 Through the design process students will demonstrate graphics skills and justify their production choices.
-ASSESSMENT OVERVIEW Construct two projects and one design challenge.
-COST A cost is associated with this subject to provide students with materials to design and fabricate projects.
+ASSESSMENT Construct two projects and one design challenge.
+INDICATIVE COST There may be a cost associated with this subject (outside the SRS scheme).

-SUBJECT TITLE Year 9 Graphics and Design CORE/ELECTIVE Elective (1 Semester) SUBJECT DESCRIPTION This subject introduces students to a variety of graphical representation techniques, enabling them to generate and represent ideas for a designed solution to a nominated need or opportunity.
+SUBJECT Year 9 Graphics and Design CORE/ELECTIVE Elective (1 semester) DESCRIPTION This subject introduces students to a variety of graphical representation techniques, enabling them to generate and represent ideas for a designed solution to a nominated need or opportunity.
 Projects with a problem-solving focus will become more prevalent, requiring students to incorporate elements of graphical techniques to present possible solutions.
-ASSESSMENT OVERVIEW One graphics folio and one design folio.
-COST A cost is associated with this subject to provide students with materials to design and fabricate projects.
+ASSESSMENT One graphics folio and one design folio.
+INDICATIVE COST There may be a cost associated with this subject (outside the SRS scheme).